fenago/data-science/lab_guides/Lab_1.md

 ### Excel Spreadsheets

-Excel is a Microsoft tool and is very popular in the industry.
-It has its own internal structure for recording additional information, such as the data type of each cell or even Excel formulas.
 There is a specific method in `pandas` to load Excel spreadsheets called `.read_excel()`:

 ```